 The carry case is OK and works, but don’t expect it to be divided into compartments or have padding.
 There is a separate case for the bulbs, which is a nice touch.

-The power cords are about 9-ft long (from the bulb holder) so you’ll probably want to get extension cords and a power strip.
+The power cords are about 9-ft long (from the bulb holder), so you’ll probably want to get extension cords and a power strip.
+That’s how I always use these umbrella lights.

 The CFL bulbs are 45W on a voltage of 110V.
-Together they are the equivalent 600W of incandescent bulbs.
-They are daylight rated at 5500K and have a CRI (Color Rendition Index) of about 80-85.
+Together they are the equivalent of 600W of incandescent bulbs.
+They are daylight rated at 5500K, so you should be OK to mix these lights with window light without getting any unusual color casts.
+The CRI (Color Rendition Index) of these bulbs is about 80-85.
 The CRI is OK but bulbs with a CRI of 90 and higher will give more natural-looking skin tones.
+You can easily replace these CFL bulbs with LEDs bulbs that have a standard screw mount.
+Not only are LEDs brighter than CFLs, for the same power (wattage), but they also run cooler and are more efficient.

-If I were a novice wanting to get some video lighting experience or someone who is only going to shoot a few videos then sure I would buy this kit.
+If I were a novice wanting to get some video lighting experience or someone who is only going to shoot a few videos, then I would buy this kit.
+In fact, I bought this kit and continue to use it for some of my professional jobs.
+The photograph at the top of this article is a shot of one of the shoot-through umbrella lights being used to record talking head videos for the Working4Business Awards in Glasgow (pre-lockdown).

-You actually get a lot for your money in this kit at an affordable price.
-So you can inexpensively try out a new hobby or side hustle.
+You get a lot for your money in this kit at an extremely affordable price.
+This kit will let you try out a new hobby quite inexpensively.
 The only other thing you need to get started is a camera and you probably already have one in the form of a smartphone.

 You may also like…